ilkay-polat/Clean-Code/README.md

 **Single Responsibility Principle (SRP)**:
 The Single Responsibility Principle, one of the SOLID principles of object-oriented design, advocates a simple but powerful concept: a class, method, or module should have one and only one reason to change.
 In other words, it should have a single responsibility.
 This principle promotes code organization that is clean, concise, and focused.

+**Open Closed Principle (OCP)**:
+The Open Closed Principle emphasizes the importance of designing software modules that are open for extension but closed for modification.
+In simpler terms, it encourages developers to build systems in a way that allows new functionalities to be added without altering existing code.